contensis/contensis.github.io/docs-src/content-types/viewing-content-types.md

 # Viewing content types
-Content types are stored centrally against a project.
+Content types are stored against individuals projects.
 You can view content types by navigating to the content types listing screen.

-## Content type listing screen
+## Content types listing screen
 - Press the **Content Types & Entries** button in the vertical toolbar.
 The drawer will open revealing a number of options.
 - Select **Content types** from the drawer to open the content types listing screen.